mweagle/Sparta/content/docs/commandline/index.md

 ## <a href="{{< relref "#commandLine" >}}">Command Line</a>

 Sparta provides a [Main](https://godoc.org/github.com/mweagle/Sparta#Main) function that transforms a set of [lambda functions](https://godoc.org/github.com/mweagle/Sparta#LambdaAWSInfo) into an application.
-This function should be called from your applications `package main` as in:
+This function should be called from your application's `package main` as in:

 {{< highlight go >}}